hotnan/docker-mssql-server-linux/README.md

-# this is a demo docker-compose file to create docker for microsoft sql server on linux platform or macOS
+# this is a demo docker-compose file to create microsoft sql server container on linux platform or macOS

 please following to step below before running docker-compose